-Quick Answer: The Printify Gildan 5000 starts at ~$8.80 on the Free plan and ~$5.90 on Premium for a white S–XL.
-That's the cheapest mainstream blank in the catalog — the floor everyone else gets compared to.
+Quick Answer: According to Printify's own 2026 pricing guide, the Gildan 5000 starts at $8.80 on the Free plan and $5.92 on Premium for a white S–XL — the cheapest mainstream blank in the catalog and the floor every POD seller compares against.

 To hold a 40% net margin after Etsy or Shopify fees, retail lands around $22–$24 for a Gildan 5000.
 Below that and you're either eating fees or running a margin you haven't actually counted.